Sunday, 1 February 2015

-At Vespers yesterday afternoon the antiphons and psalms were of Saturday.
-The chapter was proper and the Office hymn was Jam sol recedit igneus.
+At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
+The chapter was proper to Septuagesima Sunday and the Office hymn was Jam sol recedit igneus.
 After the collect of the Sunday commemorations were sung of St. Ignatius and St. John Bosco (but not of the anticipated fourth Sunday after Epiphany which was observed on Saturday).
 The Suffrage of the Saints was omitted.
 At the end of Vespers Alleluia was added, twice, to both Benedicamus Domino and to its response.
 After that Alleluia will not be heard again until the Vesperal Liturgy of Holy Saturday.
 At Compline after the Lesser Doxology, and at all Hours until Compline on Holy Saturday, Laus tibi Domine Rex aeterne gloriae is sung in place of Alleluia.
 The Dominical preces were sung at Compline.

 At Mattins the invitatory is Praeoccupemus as on preceding Sundays and the hymn Primo die.
 The antiphons and psalms are as on previous 'green' Sundays.
 In the first nocturn the Incipit of the Book of Genesis is read.
 In the second nocturn the lessons are from the Enchiridion of St. Augustine, in the third nocturn the lessons are a homily from St. Gregory on the Gospel of the labourers in the vineyard.
 The Te Deum is not sung but in its place is sung a ninth responsory, Ubi est Abel frater tuus?.

 At Lauds the 'second scheme' of psalms is sung: Pss 50, 117, 62, Canticle of the Three Children (Benedictus es) and 148.
 The antiphons at Lauds are proper to the Sunday as are the versicle after the hymn Aeterne, chapter, antiphon at the Benedictus and collect.
 After the collect of the Sunday a commemoration of St. Ignatius is sung.
 The Suffrage is omitted.

 At all the Hours the antiphons and chapters are proper.
 At Prime the order of psalmody is changed and four psalms are sung, Pss.
 92, 99 (displaced from Lauds) and the usual first two stanzas of Ps.
-118. Quicumque is omitted but the Dominical preces are sung.
+118. Both Quicumque and the Dominical preces are omitted.

 At Mass the Gloria is omitted.
 The ministers wear violet dalmatic and tunicle.
-The second collect is A cunctis, the third collect is chosen by the Dean or Rector.
+The second collect is of St. Ignatius.
+Today there is no third collect.
 A Tract replaces the Alleluia after the Gradual, the Credo is sung and the Preface is of the Blessed Trinity.
 Benedicamus Domino is sung, by the deacon facing the altar, as the dismissal.